DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "True, it might be futile to even try"

-Contrary to his own words, Kay slips under machine dragon's feet.
+Contrary to his own words, Kai slips under machine dragon's feet.

-"Wait, Kay!?" - Saki screams
+"Wait, Kai!?" - Saki screams

 If he'd get trampled at this moment, he would definitely get his body bones completely broken.
-Yet despite the risk, Kay faces the thick, as log, foot and using his whole body...
+Yet despite the risk, Kai faces the thick, as log, foot and using his whole body...
 Tries a ramming attack.
 <span title="Not sure how to better translate it jp. 四界戦闘式">Fourth World Fighting Arts</span>.
 Adopted by MDA technique to be used against <span title="Original refers to them as 他種族 so I decided to translate it like that">non-human races</span>.
-But, Kay's attack didn't even budge robotic dragon an inch.
+But, Kai's attack didn't even budge robotic dragon an inch.

 "...Failed, huh?"

-"What are you doing, Kay!?
+"What are you doing, Kai!?
 Under its weight you'd get crushed completely!
 In first place we're not even supposed to use machines of Cryptid type without instructors to watch us..."

 "There is no meaning to it without a resolve"

-"...Oh no, Kay, I think you've been wrong at wrong times"
+"...Oh no, Kai, I think you've been wrong at wrong times"

 She had a bitter smile on her face while drinking a bottle water.
 Half of it was amazement at him, but another hand it was almost as if seeing a rare animal in Zoo.